Prepare the map and form

 - Click the Style tab.

-- For Symbol size, click the text box and change the value to 8 px.
+- For Symbol size, click the text box and type 8.
+Close the Layer options pane.

 Now you can use the colors of the points and columns to see where different types of litter are located.

 A pop-up appears for the point.
-The pop-up displays the coordinates where the litter was found, the type of litter, the statistics about the dataset.
-In the example above, the statistics read 4 of 14, meaning that there were four trash items collected of 14 total items.
+The pop-up displays the coordinates where the litter was found, the type of litter, and statistics about the dataset.
+In the example above, the statistics read 9 of 25, meaning that there were 9 recyclable items collected of 25 total items.

 The coordinates aren't the most important information you could display in the pop-up.
 Instead, you will replace the coordinates with the description of the collected item.